One of the great Australian home remedies, Tea tree Oil has many uses in the frugal home, from cleaning to repelling insects to medicinal remedies.

 Tea tree leaves were used by the indigenous Aboriginals in traditional medicine.
 The leaves were crushed an inhaled to treat coughs and colds, made into a poultice to treat wounds, and soaked to make an infusion to treat sore throats and skin irritations.

-Modern science has revealed that tea tree oil is a powerful antiseptic, antifungal and antibacterial oil.
-It is used in commercial preparations to treat: acne, athlete’s foot, dandruff, thrush, boils, lice, eczema, psoriasis and as an antiseptic.
+Modern science supports what the indigenous Australians have known for thousands of years – tea tree oil is a powerful antiseptic, antifungal and antibacterial oil.
+It is now used in commercial preparations to treat: acne, athlete’s foot, dandruff, thrush, boils, lice, eczema, psoriasis and as an antiseptic.

 Uses for tea tree oil